vawinter/harvest-abundance-decision-framework/README.md

 ## About

-Code to implement the analysis described in Winter et al. (20XX) "A Decision Framework for Balancing Hunting Opportunity and Population Abundance in Wild Turkey Management"
+Code to implement the analysis described in Winter et al. (20XX) "A Decision Framework for Balancing Hunting Opportunity and Population Abundance: A Case Study for Wild Turkey Management"

 **Authors:** Veronica A. Winter, Duane R. Diefenbach, Mary Jo Casalena, Alexander R. Caraynoff, Andrew J. Mowen, Frances E. Buderman